I work on books that model honest and open-hearted ways of existing in the world.

 - Heritage, family history, and cultural traditions—and all the feelings that come with them

-- Explorations of belonging, being in-between, and navigating a blend of identities/contexts
+- Explorations of belonging, being in-between, and navigating a blend of identities/cultures (especially when there are no easy answers)

 - Multicultural casts of three-dimensional, fully-realized characters (more Black and brown characters written by Black and brown creators!)